 Nursing home residents at risk: W5 investigation reveals startling national statistics

-Unable to move or shout for help, Frank, who suffered from Parkinson’s and dementia, sat frozen in his wheelchair, while being hit violently and repeatedly over the head and face with a wooden activity board.
+Unable to move or shout for help, Piccolo, who suffered from Parkinson's disease and dementia, sat frozen in his wheelchair, while being hit violently and repeatedly over the head and face with a wooden activity board.

-A resident of the Extendicare Lakeside Long Term Care Facility in Toronto, Piccolo was discovered by on-duty staff shortly after the attack on Feb.
-18, 2012, slumped over the chair in his room, and drenched in his own blood.
+A resident of the Extendicare Lakeside Long-Term Care Facility in Toronto, Piccolo was discovered by on-duty staff shortly after the attack on Feb.
+18, 2012, slumped over in the chair in his room, and drenched in his own blood.
 Blood was splattered all over the walls, floor and ceiling.

-The first time, she yelled and scratched Frank’s arm and shoulder before being taken back to her room by staff.
+The first time, she yelled and scratched Piccolo's arm and shoulder before being taken back to her room by staff.

-After 8 p.m., she returned to Frank’s room, and shortly afterward staff discovered him bloodied.
+After 8 p.m., she returned to Piccolo's room, and shortly afterward staff discovered him bloodied.
 His room resembled a scene from a horror film.
-The woman was found washing blood off her hands, Frank’s blood.
+The woman was found washing blood off her hands, Piccolo's blood.